What we know about the Madison, Wisconsin, school shooting that left a student and teacher dead

 “When officers arrived, they found multiple victims suffering from gunshot wounds,” Barnes said.

 Police also found the body of a teenage student whom they believe to be the shooter, the police chief said.
-He declined to provide the gender, age or cause of death of the suspect.
+He declined to provide the gender, age or name of the suspect.

-Police cleared the school building and all children have been accounted for and returned to their families, Barnes said.
-A family reunification center has been set up at the SSM Health clinic nearby.
+Police cleared the school building and all students were accounted for and reunited with their families, Barnes said.

+“They were clearly scared,” Barbara Wiers, director of elementary and school relations for Abundant Life, said of the students when they realized it wasn’t a drill.
+“When they heard ‘lockdown, lockdown’ and nothing else – they knew it was real, but they handled themselves brilliantly.”

-The K-12 school serves approximately 390 students, according to its website.
-The site boasts “smaller class sizes” catering to students from about 200 families in the Dane County area.
+The K-12 school serves approximately 420 students, according to school administrators.
+The school’s website boasts “smaller class sizes” catering to students from about 200 families in the Dane County area.

-Though there have been no other threats to schools in the Madison area, police placed other schools in the district on lockdown as a precaution, according to the police chief.

-“There is no threat to MMSD schools at this time,” Barnes said Monday afternoon, referring to the Madison Metropolitan School District.
+The attack has “rocked” the Abundant Life community, which sees itself as a large family, Wiers said.

+“We know it affects not just our school community, but Madison and the greater area and all schools,” Wiers told reporters.
+“So our hope is that there will be some good that comes out of this as we can learn and grow and continue to support schools.”

 Investigators execute search warrants